-Early voting has begun for the May 6, 2014 primary election.
+Early voting begins on July 8, 2014 for the special election.
 Voters can cast absentee ballots early by mail or in person without giving any reason.

 Here is the schedule for early in-person voting.
 To find the location of your county’s early voting site, contact your county board of election.

 - Tuesday, July 8 – Friday, July 11: 8 a.m. to 5 p.m.

 - Monday, July 14 – Friday, July 18: 8 a.m. to 5 p.m.

 - Monday, July 21 – Friday, Jully 25: 8 a.m. to 5 p.m.

 - Saturday, July 26: 8 a.m. to noon